-When using the IQ3 100MP Trichromatic, IQ3 100MP or IQ3 100MP Acromatic Digital Back, it is possible to capture the images using the Electronic Shutter.
+When using the IQ3 100MP Digital Back, it is possible to capture the images using the Electronic Shutter.
 It not only provides advantages for a number of capture scenarios but it extends the control and workflow possibilities for Live View, black frame calibration integration and technical camera applications.

 The Electronic Shutter has several advantages.
-Since there are no vibrations from a mechanical shutter, it is easier to capture the finest details and fully enjoy the high resolution of the IQ3 100MP Trichromatic, IQ3 100MP or IQ3 100MP Acromatic Digital Back.
+Since there are no vibrations from a mechanical shutter, it is easier to capture the finest details and fully enjoy the high resolution of the IQ3 100MP.
 Another advantage of using the Electronic Shutter is that there is no mechanical wear when shooting a very large number of photos.
 Additionally, you can capture an image completely silently.